harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 ### SPAdes
 A conda installation of SPAdes was performed

-Trimmed MiSeq reads were assembled using the program SPAdes, contigs <500bp filtered out with abyss:
+Trimmed MiSeq reads were assembled using the program SPAdes, contigs <500bp filtered out with abyss.
+Several cuttoff values were trialled.
 ```bash
 conda activate spades